chensandiego/risk_control_platform/README.md

 ## Features

--   **File Upload and Analysis:** Upload various file types (text, Word, Excel, PDF, images) through a web interface and receive a detailed risk score and comprehensive findings based on enhanced analysis patterns.
+-   **Asynchronous File Analysis:** Upload various file types (text, CSV, JSON, XML, Word, Excel, PDF, images) and receive a task ID immediately.
+The analysis is performed in the background, and the results can be retrieved without blocking the user.
 -   **Real-time Text Analysis:** Paste text directly into a textarea for immediate analysis and feedback.
--   **Enhanced Rule-Based Scanning:** The analysis now includes more sophisticated patterns for common sensitive data (e.g., emails, credit cards, API keys, SSNs, private keys) with weighted risk scoring.
+-   **Enhanced Rule-Based Scanning:** The analysis now includes more sophisticated patterns for common sensitive data (e.g., emails, credit cards, API keys, SSNs, private keys) with weighted risk scoring, as well as entropy-based detection for secrets.
 -   **Machine Learning Ready:** Includes a script (`train_ner_model.py`) to fine-tune a `distilbert-base-uncased` model for Named Entity Recognition (NER) to detect custom sensitive data types.
--   **OCR Support:** Utilizes Tesseract OCR to extract text from image files and image-based PDFs for analysis.
+-   **Image Content Analysis:** Extends beyond OCR to use computer vision models to detect sensitive objects in images, such as credit cards or ID cards.
 -   **Database Integration:** Analysis results are stored in a SQLite database using SQLAlchemy, allowing for easy migration to other databases like PostgreSQL.
--   **Modern UI:** The user interface is built with Bootstrap and uses asynchronous JavaScript for a smooth user experience.
+-   **Modern UI:** The user interface is built with Bootstrap and uses asynchronous JavaScript to poll for results.

 ## Technologies Used

 -   **Backend:** Python 3.9, FastAPI
+-   **Task Queue:** Celery, Redis
 -   **Database:** SQLite (with SQLAlchemy for ORM)
 -   **Frontend:** HTML, Bootstrap, JavaScript
 -   **ML/NLP:** PyTorch, Hugging Face Transformers
 -   **Libraries:** `python-multipart`, `scikit-learn`, `python-docx`, `openpyxl`, `pytesseract`, `Pillow`, `pdfminer.six`

+## Architecture

+The application uses a client-server architecture with a background task queue for processing file analyses.
+This ensures that the application remains responsive, even when analyzing large files.

+1.  **Client (Browser):** The user uploads a file or submits text through the web interface.
+2.  **FastAPI Server:** The server receives the request and creates a new analysis task.
+3.  **Celery Task Queue:** The task is sent to a Celery worker for processing.
+4.  **Redis:** Redis serves as the message broker and result backend for Celery.
+5.  **Client Polling:** The client polls the server for the analysis results using the task ID.

 ## Getting Started